Jax05/100-days-of-code/log.md

 **Today's Progress**:

 Today's start is at 10:28.
 Goals for today include finishing the "Build a Personal Portfolio Webpage".
 Learned something new today.
 When selecting a font on Google Fonts, you can customize it so that you get the Light/Regular/Bold options!
 Finished the "Build a Personal Portfolio Webpage" project at 15:37, 9 minutes over the target I had set for myself (left @media queries until the last minute..."I don't need media queries!
 My page is fully responsive!" - Me).
 After "receiving" my "Responsive Web Design Certificate" I powered on throughout the rest of the beta freeCodeCamp exercises.
 Completing the "Beginner JavaScript" and partially completing the ES6 exercises.
 Up to [294] of the new beta content and enjoying myself immensely.
+Streamed for a total of just over 13 hours.
+Completed coding at 23:45.

+Total hours streamed:  111.5 since June 24th.
+Time to go back to work.

 **Notes**